Learn how to make a desk using IKEA Sektion cabinets. This desk features plenty of drawers and a pull-out trash can.

 - I love the hidden drawer in the trash cabinet.
 It’s perfect for stashing trash bags.

 - Soft close.
 OMG.
 I love soft close anything (even our toilet lid is soft closing), so of course I love these.
-There’s something so satisfying about slamming a drawer shut and having it soft close.
+There’s something so satisfying about slamming a drawer shut and having it close itself softly.

 Things I Didn’t Like